TheTeaCat/lastfm-tag-cloud/README.md

 The tag filter checks tags against an offensive word list, "all", "seen live" and a geohash filter to remove tags that are overly generic/obscene.

-The source of the tag filter's offensive word list is [Ofcom's September 2016 Attitudes to potentially offensive language and gestures on TV and radio Research report](https://www.ofcom.org.uk/__data/assets/pdf_file/0022/91624/OfcomOffensiveLanguage.pdf).
+The source of the tag filter's offensive word list is [Ofcom's September 2016 Attitudes to potentially offensive language and gestures on TV and radio research report](https://www.ofcom.org.uk/__data/assets/pdf_file/0022/91624/OfcomOffensiveLanguage.pdf).
 Those used are the medium, strong, and stronger words that are **not** marked as "least recognised".

 ## Acknowledgements